 The reality that many of Colquitt County’s children were falling behind due to early elementary reading deficiencies sparked Tim to gather other folks in the local community that care and begin searching for solutions.

-After a year of researching, evaluating, planning, and garnering massive community support, the Colquitt County Education Foundation was chartered in late 2020 with the initial goal of beginning a literacy mentoring program for children in grades K-3 by Fall 2021.
+After a year of researching, evaluating, planning, and garnering massive community support, the Colquitt County Education Foundation was chartered in late 2020 with the initial literacy mentoring program for children in grades K-3 beginning in Fall 2021.

-- According to the 2018-2019 Georgia Milestones Report, only 37.3% of Colquitt County 3rd graders were reading at or above grade level
+According to the 2023-2024 Georgia Milestones Report, 36.3% of Colquitt County 3rd graders were reading below grade level.

 If you want to work on the core of the problem, it’s early school literacy.